 Sanchair: Singing or playing notes together with Sthai, Arohi, Avarohi Varnas.
-E.g.: SRSRGSSRGMPDPMG GRG, RSR SSR GMP GMMMRSS
+E.g.: SRSRGSSRGMPDPMG GRG, RSR SSS GMP GMMMRSS

 Sthai: First part of the song or Gat.
+Most of the time sthai part used Mandra and Madya Sapthak.

 Antara: Second part of the song or Gat.
+Most of the time anthrara used Madya and Uchcha Sapthak.

 Sanchari: Combined movement of Sthai and Antara.
-It is performed in Drupad and Damar as the third part of them.
+It is performed in Drupad and Damar as the third part of Drupad or Dhammar.
+It used madya and middle of high pitch octave.